OWASP/AppSecEurope2018/program/call-for-trainings.md

 ## Program Committee

-Your submission is subject to approval by a small core team of the program committee, chaired by Hemed Gur-Ary.
+Your submission is subject to approval by a small core team of the program committee.

 ## Submission